*Updated: November 20th, 2020*

 - Four high to a straight, needing one to complete it

 The above definitely means there’s not going to be a whole lot of “riding”, if played to the letter.
-Let It Ride takes longer than other table games so they’re counting on people to play significantly more hands than what the optimal strategy dictates, to make up for the slow rate of action.
+Of course, since rounds take longer than other tables, operators count on customers playing significantly more hands than what optimal strategy dictates, making up for the slow pace of action.

-Side bets are offered at many places, and the average amount is $1.
-The most common one is the 3-Card Bonus Bet, which wins even money for a pair, and as much as 50:1 for a suited Queen/King/Ace, known as the Mini Royal.
-Others may also provide a 5-Card Bonus on their Let It Ride tables to increase interest.
+Side bets are offered at many places, average amount being $1.
+The most common is the 3-Card Bonus Bet which wins even money for pairs and as much as 50:1 for suited Queen/King/Ace, known as Mini Royal.
+Others may also provide a 5-Card Bonus to their offering to increase interest.

 Occasionally at offshore internet casinos accepting Americans versions called